junxit/us-congress-bills-114/metadata.md

 - 2016-04-12 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 114-482.
 - 2016-04-12 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 114-482.
 - 2016-04-13 — Received in the Senate.
+- 2016-07-14 — Read twice and referred to the Committee on Foreign Relations.